wpjwegman/tournament-organizer-system/documents/docs/domains/analysis.md

-# Tournament Organizer System

-## Executive Summary

-The Tournament Organizer System provides comprehensive tournament management capabilities through 21 specialized domains that cover every aspect of tournament operations, from initial planning through final results and archival.
-This system integrates data models that support Windows, web, and mobile applications for complete tournament management solutions.

 ---

-## Architectural Foundation

-### Data Models vs. Business Logic

-The domains in this system represent **data models only** - structured data containers that define:

-- Entity relationships and data schemas
-- Data validation rules and constraints
-- Foreign key relationships between domains
-- Data integrity and consistency requirements

-**The business logic** - including tournament workflows, registration processes, schedule generation algorithms, ranking calculations, and cross-domain orchestration - is implemented in the **Tournament Organizer applications** (Windows, web, and mobile apps), not within these domain models.

-### Key Architectural Principles

-- **CRUD Operations Only**: Data models serve purely for Create, Read, Update, Delete operations
-- **Multi-Platform Business Logic**: Windows, web, and mobile applications handle all workflow orchestration
-- **Process Continuity**: Processes can be stopped halfway and resumed later - incomplete states are reflected in model status attributes
-- **Status-Driven Workflows**: Each model includes status fields to track completion state and enable process resumption

-### Architectural Benefits

-- **Clean Separation of Concerns**: Data structure separate from business behavior
-- **Platform Flexibility**: Business logic can be tailored for Windows, web, and mobile experiences
-- **Process Resilience**: Interrupted workflows can be resumed without data loss
-- **Loose Coupling**: Data models are independent; applications orchestrate interactions
-- **Maintainable Design**: Changes to business workflows don't require model changes
-- **Testability**: Business logic can be tested independently of data structures
+tags: [Domain Analysis, System Integration, User Story, Architecture]
 ---

+# **Tournament Organizer System - Domain Integration Analysis**

+## **Executive Summary**

+This analysis provides a comprehensive user story demonstrating how all domains within the Tournament Organizer system work together to deliver end-to-end tournament management capabilities.
+The system integrates 21 specialized domains to support every aspect of tournament operations, from initial planning through final results and archival.

+---

-## Complete User Story: Regional Basketball Championship
+## **Complete User Story: Regional Basketball Championship**

-### The Story
+### **The Story**

 Sarah Johnson, Tournament Director for the Regional Basketball Association, is organizing the 2024 Regional Basketball Championship.
 This comprehensive user story follows the complete tournament lifecycle, demonstrating how all system domains work together to deliver a successful tournament experience.

-### Phase 1: Tournament Planning & Setup
+### **Phase 1: Tournament Planning & Setup**

 **Organization Domain**: Sarah's organization, the Regional Basketball Association, is registered in the system with proper governance structure, contact information, and authority to host regional championships.